Skip to main content

 What are the HMRC share matching rules?

-- Same-day rule: Shares bought on the same day as the sale are matched first.
+1. Same-day rule: any shares you bought on the same day as the sale are matched first.

-- Bed & breakfast (30-day) rule: Shares bought within the following 30 days are matched next.
-This prevents selling and immediately rebuying to crystallise a loss.
+2. Bed and breakfast (30-day) rule: next, any shares you bought in the 30 days after the sale.
+This stops people selling and instantly rebuying just to bank a loss.

 What is the Annual Exempt Amount (AEA)?